kvh/recurrent/README.md

 * each thurs until next month
 * once a year on the fourth thursday in november
 * tuesdays and thursdays at 3:15
+* wednesdays at 9 o'clock
+* fridays at 11am
+* daily except in June
+* daily except on June 23rd and July 4th
+* every monday except each 2nd monday in March
+* fridays twice
+* fridays 3x
+* every other friday for 5 times
+* every 3 fridays from november until february
+* fridays starting in may for 10 occurrences
+* tuesdays for the next six weeks
+* every Mon-Wed for the next 2 months
+* every Mon thru Wed for the next year
+* every other Fri for the next three years
+* monthly on the first and last instance of wed and fri
+* every Tue and Fri in week 14
+* every year on Dec 25

 ### Messy strings
 * Please schedule the meeting for every other tuesday at noon